Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems

 It is easy to verify that sketchable families are closed under finite intersection.
 Specifically, given a collection of $m$ such positive inequalities, the family of sets such that their sketch vector complies with all these inequalities is a sketchable family (of course, checking if a set, given its sketch, is in the family naively would take $O(m k)$ time).

 As a concrete application, consider the scenario where every element in $\PntSet$ has $k=4$ attributes.
-One might be interested in subsets, where each set has at least a total sum of $1$ unit for the first two attributes, and a total sum of $2$ units for the last two attributes.
+One might be interested in subsets, $\PntSetB$, such that the sum of the first two attributes of the vector $\sum_{\pnt \in \PntSetB} \vecA_\pnt$ is at least $1$, and the sum of the last two attributes is at least $2$.

-Of course, in general, a membership oracle for the attributes space that has the property that if $\vecA$ is valid then $\vecA+\vecA'$ is also valid, for any positive $\vecA'$, would define a sketchable family.
+Of course, in general, a membership oracle for the attributes space that has the property that if $\vecA$ is valid, then $\vecA+\vecA'$ is also valid, for any positive $\vecA'$, would define a sketchable family.
 As a concrete example, consider the non-linear (and not convex) condition that the sum of at least two attributes is larger than $1$.
 Clearly, this defines a sketchable family. \end{example}

-Clearly the above definition of sketchable family is very general and widely applicable.
+Clearly, the above definition of sketchable family is very general and widely applicable.
 Next, we show how \ndpAlg can be used to approximate certain objectives over sketchable families.